drewhsu86/auth0-react-quickstart/README.md

 Use 'npm run start' or 'npm start' to start the React app.
 It typically runs on port 3000, so go to localhost:3000 on your browser if React does not redirect you there.

-  * Note: When testing locally on Chrome I had to turn on my Chrome CORS add=on.
+  * Note: When testing locally on Chrome I had to turn on my Chrome CORS add-on.